4k ULTRA HD

 A.

-Applying mosaic, blurring, trimming, changing saturation or adding digital artwork are not allowed on any of the videos licensed from NHK International.
+Applying mosaic, blurring, trimming, changing saturation or adding digital artwork are not allowed on any of the videos licensed from NHK Enterprises, inc.

 Q.